-FFIEC 051 GLOSSARY A-98
+FFIEC 051 A-98 GLOSSARY

-1 ASC Topic 860 defines an interest-only strip receivable as the contractual right to receive some or all of the interest due on a bond, mortgage loan, collateralized mortgage obligation, or other interest-bearing financial asset.
+&lt;sup>1 ASC Topic 860 defines an interest-only strip receivable as the contractual right to receive some or all of the interest due on a bond, mortgage loan, collateralized mortgage obligation, or other interest-bearing financial asset.

-2 The requirements in ASC Subtopic 810-10, Consolidation - Overall, should be applied to determine when a variable interest entity should be consolidated.
+&lt;sup>2 The requirements in ASC Subtopic 810-10, Consolidation - Overall, should be applied to determine when a variable interest entity should be consolidated.
 For further information, refer to the Glossary entry for "variable interest entity."